kangphi/dotfiles/README.md

 ## Upcoming Features
 - Using the Nix-Homemanager to manage Dotfiles instead of Stow
 - Extend config to be able to set up the same env on any Linux System

+## Other Setup Steps

+- Add Email Accounts
+- Add Licenes for IntelliJ etc.
+- Adjust iCloud Configs
+- Widgets if needed.
+- Configure Alfred
+- Login to things like ChatGPT
+- Install Additional Apps that are not available in any Package Manager